 A Few Things to Be Aware Of

-You could also probably cook the potatoes overnight on LOW, but I did not test this.
-On all of my testing runs I cooked the potatoes on HIGH for about 4 hours.
-I had the best final result when the potatoes really got soft and fell apart; don't skimp on the cooking time.
+You could also probably cook the potatoes overnight on low, but I did not test this.
+On all of my testing runs I cooked the potatoes on high for about four hours.
+I had the best final result when the potatoes really got soft and fell apart; don’t skimp on the cooking time.

 The final recipe here, too, is one for rich, creamy, holiday-style mashed potatoes.
 But you don’t have to add the butter and milk; you can of course just use the basic method and mash up the plain potatoes for a lighter dish.